-With multiple machines, containers, and WSL in rotation, I needed a setup …
+With multiple machines, containers, and WSL in rotation, I needed a setup that stayed fast, stayed clean, …

 Friction like: